Sergey Iordanskiy, Ph.D.

 Exosomes in cytopathogenesis and intercellular communications within context of radiation-induced stress.

 Initially small extracellular vesicles, exosomes, were thought to be a mechanism for discarding unwanted cellular material.
 However, in recent years, numerous evidence has indicated the role of exosomes in intercellular communication and the progression of various pathologies, including cancer and multiple neurodegenerative disorders.
 Exosomes are cell-derived vesicles that are present in all biological fluids and are capable of carrying RNAs and proteins which can be exchanged from cell-to-cell.
 Existing data indicate that exosomes and their cargo play crucial roles in communicating of radiation-induced and bystander cells with the result related to DNA damage and cell pathogenesis.
 We recently demonstrated multiple pathogenic effects of exosomes from the cells containing integrated retroviral genomes, such as human T lymphotropic virus 1 (HTLV-1) and HIV-1 on naïve cells.
 These effects were enhanced by the exposure of producing cells to ionizing radiation.
 Current research in our laboratory is focused on the analysis of host-cellular and viral cargo in the exosomes released from the radiation-exposed cells.
 We also investigate how non radiation-exposed cells respond to exosome-mediated effect of radiation in the context of radiotherapy and environmental radiation.
-Potential outcomes include understanding of the functions of exosome-packaged micro- and mRNAs, viral and host proteins in recipient cells and their pathogenic impact that is related to radiation.
+Potential outcomes include understanding of the functions of exosome-packaged noncoding RNAs and mRNA, viral and host proteins in recipient cells and their pathogenic impact that is related to radiation.
 Identification of exosome-incorporated biomarkers of radiation doses is also part of this study.

 Our laboratory is involved in collaborative projects with George Washington University (Paul Brindley Lab) and Massachusetts Institute of Technology (Kevin Esvelt Lab).
 These studies are related to coinfection of HIV and human blood fluke Schistosoma mansoni and S. hematobium and the use of HIV-based lentiviral vectors for delivery of gene editing tools within the context of Gene Drive strategy.